 On my birthday the year I left home in 1971, my aunt gave me a copy of Khalil Gibran’s The Prophet.
 I still have the same inscribed copy.
 Until that time, I didn’t realize then how deeply my heart ached for deeper connection with my Soul Self.
-I never expected that my bond with self-expression would continue for a lifetime.
+I never expected that my bond with books would continue for a lifetime.

 I went on to write and self-publish a poetry book and created several handmade “Chapter Books.”
 A personal essay collection, creative nonfiction pieces, articles and short stories have been published in anthologies and magazines.
-I have written a book of Elder Tales called “The Storyteller: True Tales of Enchantment” and am working on a autobiographical narrative that seems to have morphed into a collection of based-in-fact fiction pieces and a novel.
+I have written a book of Elder Tales called “The Storyteller: True Tales of Enchantment” and am working on a autobiographical narrative that seems to have morphed into a collection of based-in-fact fiction pieces “Home and Away.”

+I belong to two writing groups and fully enjoy writerly conversation and creative sharing.
 I am comfortable at readings and speaking from the podium, and am thrilled to share my writing or give inspirational presentations.
 When the opportunity arises, I enjoy giving my views about the importance of writing as a tool for self-understanding.